 - 1. Clothing should be neat, in good condition, without holes or tears, and should be clean. - 2.
 Students are responsible for their own clothing.
 Please label all tote bags, jackets, lunch boxes, mittens, scarves, hats, backpacks, etc. - 3.
-All shirts MUST have sleeves that extend past the shoulder and onto the arm.
+All shirts MUST have sleeves that extend past the shoulder and onto the arm with no exposure of shoulders.
 Shirts must fully cover all undergarments.
-Midriff, back, and cleavage must be covered during the course of school activities, including; sitting, leaning, reaching, etc. - Pants must be worn at the waist and completely cover undergarments.
+Midriff, back, and cleavage must be covered during the course of school and other school sponsored activities, including; sitting, leaning, reaching, etc. - 4.
+Pants must be worn at the waist and completely cover undergarments.
 The backside of pants must be free from wording.
 Lounge pants, yoga pants, or pajamas are not appropriate for school. - 5.
-Leggings may be worn if top/tunic covers the entire body, front and back at finger-tip length. - 6.
+Leggings-not yoga/athletic pants, may be worn if top/tunic covers the entire body, front and back at fingertip length. - 6.
 Skirts and shorts must reach at least mid-thigh.
 (Approximately one inch longer than the tips of fingers with arms extended at sides.)
 The back side of shorts must be free from wording.
 Shorts may be worn throughout the school year. - 7.
 Shoes must have and be well secured to the foot.
 This makes any style of shoe appropriate except Crocs, flip-flops, or clogs.
 For student health & safety, socks and tennis shoes that tie or are well secured in some way must be worn during P.E. classes. - 8.
 When outside in cold, wet or snowy weather, children should be equipped with boots, and warm clothing, including coats, hats, and mittens. - 9.
 Outdoor clothing (including boots, hats, hoods, and jackets) is to be worn outside only.